 - Australian Post-Graduate Scholarship Award, Australian Federal Government, a highly competitive grant to conduct 3 years PhD research

-- International Travel Grant from Yale University to present research at the inaugural SEAS Conference, New Haven, USA.
+- International Travel Grant from Yale University to co-present research with Linh Song at the inaugural SEAS Conference, New Haven, USA.

 Representative studies cover three main areas:-

 1.Youth Studies, Lifestyle Sports, Subcultures and Social Inclusion – focusing on youth cultures, lifestyle sports, skateboarding and the participation of minority populations.
 She also studies themes of gender and consent.

 2. Migration and Multiculturalism – including research on various diasporas, theories of transnationalism and cosmopolitanism, transnational adoption, celebrity adoptions, adoptive parents and sociological frameworks for the study of forced migrations, typically to ‘Western’ countries / recognition these are First Nations Land.